Sarykopa: Geography

-Usually the surface of the lake stays around 184 sqkm in the more common periods of low water where Sarykopa, especially in the summer, breaks up into a cluster of separate lakes with no connection between them.
+Usually the surface of the lake stays around 184 sqkm in the more common periods of low water where Sarykopa, especially in the summer, breaks up into a cluster of separate, disconnected lakes.
 The depth fluctuates between 1 m and 3 m.

-The western banks are gently-sloping, while the eastern shore rises steeply up to between 5 m to 10 m cliff-like banks.
+The western banks are gently sloping, while the eastern shore rises steeply up to between 5 m to 10 m cliff-like banks.
+Lakes Ulken Koskopa and Kishi Koskopa lie 33 km to the northeast of the northern end.

 Fauna

-Sarykopa is a refuge for birds such as the white-tailed lapwing, steppe gull, slender-billed curlew and the great white pelican, as well as the critically endangered siberian crane, but the effects of human action on the lake are unfavorable for wildlife.
+Sarykopa is a refuge for birds such as the white-tailed lapwing, steppe gull, slender-billed curlew and the great white pelican, as well as the critically endangered siberian crane, but the effects of human activity on the lake are unfavorable for wildlife.